aaronbieber/status/content/posts/2024-09-29/index.md

 It's actually unbelievable to me.
 Big win.

-I also tackled a new 5.11 that was hung while I was away and send it after about three attempts.
+I also tackled a new 5.11 that was hung while I was away and sent it after about three attempts.
 I tried a third and felt too pumped but I think I can get it next time.